-In Battlestar Galactica (Classic) episode "Fire In Space", there are areas in vacuum that are on fire.
+- In Battlestar Galactica (1978) episode "Fire In Space", there are areas in vacuum that are on fire.
 And everyone just tries to spray water instead of depressurizing the area, which would kill the fire in a matter of seconds.

 This is partially justified for some parts of the fire, as there were personnel trapped in some areas with no lifesuits or escape routes.
 However, for areas like the Engineering, there's no excuse for not just evacuating and depressurizing.

 - Dead Space has a funny little story about this one.
 One of the weapons is a flamethrower, and in trying to show their work the flamethrower doesn't work in a vacuum.
 However, they also did their research about mechanical engineering as well, and the flavor text for the flamethrower states it uses hydrazine fuel; this DOES burn in a vacuum, and is used in rocket engines in Real Life.
 This is corrected in the second game.(Not actually true, as Hydrazine doesn't supply its own oxygen either, so unless you carry an oxidizer with you a la an actual rocket, it also will not burn.)

 - Infinite Crisis has several Earths appearing and disappearing in space without having major gravitational effects from their close proximity.
 Superman's yell is powerful enough to travel from the surface of one Earth to another.
 And a human-sized body flying straight through the diameter of a sun is depicted as somewhat difficult and straining for a superhuman.